B-UMMI/Chewie-NS/docs/user/upload_api.rst

 - The **ID** or **scientific name** of the species that the schema will be associated to.

-  - To know the **ID** of a species you can consult the `Overview <https://chewbbaca.online/stats>`_ table in the Chewie-NS website.
-Alternatively, you can use the `NSStats <https://github.com/B-UMMI/chewBBACA/blob/master/CHEWBBACA/CHEWBBACA_NS/stats_requests.py>`_ process in the  chewBBACA suite to get information about species and schemas in the Chewie-NS or query the ``/species/list`` API endpoint through  `Swagger <https://chewbbaca.online/api/NS/api/docs>`_ or a simple curl command (``e.g.: curl -X GET "https://chewbbaca.online/NS/api/species/list" -H  "accept: application/json"``).
+  - There are 3 ways to know the **ID** of a species: 1) you can consult the `Overview <https://chewbbaca.online/stats>`_ table in the Chewie-NS website; 2) you can use the `NSStats <https://github.com/B-UMMI/chewBBACA/blob/master/CHEWBBACA/CHEWBBACA_NS/stats_requests.py>`_ process in the  chewBBACA suite to directly obtain information about the species and schemas in Chewie-NS or; 3) you can query the ``/species/list`` API endpoint through  `Swagger <https://chewbbaca.online/api/NS/api/docs>`_ or a simple curl command (``e.g.: curl -X GET "https://chewbbaca.online/NS/api/species/list" -H  "accept: application/json"``).